Death of Ranko Panić

 Ranko Panić (Ранко Панић; 15 February 1967 – 15 August 2008) was a Serbian warehouse clerk who died due to injuries sustained from police brutality on 29 July 2008 during a protest against the arrest of Radovan Karadžić organized by the Serbian Radical Party and New Serbia.

 The incident provoked a public outcry and Aleksandar Vučić has repeatedly accused the then ruling Democratic Party under Boris Tadić, both of hiding evidence of Panić's assailant and of under-reporting the incident.

-On 8 September 2014, an officer of the Niš detachment of the Gendarmery, Nikica Ristić, was arrested on suspicion of inflicting serious bodily injury to Panić leading to his death.
+On 8 September 2014, an officer of the Niš detachment of the Gendarmerie, Nikica Ristić, was arrested on suspicion of inflicting serious bodily injury to Panić leading to his death.
 Ristić was found not guilty in the first instance by the Higher Court in Belgrade on 10 May 2019.

 Background

 Panić was born on 15 February 1967 in Karlovac and grew up in Korenica.
 He was a veteran of the War in Croatia, and arrived in Serbia after Operation Storm as a refugee.
 Panić lived in Mladenovac with his mother Smilja and domestic partner Mirjana Vujičić.
 Although he was educated to be a teacher, he worked mainly as a manual laborer and was working as a warehouse clerk for the Granice dairy farm for the past 9 years at the time of his death.